Considerations of Doing Business with the DoD

 Another major difference in how you must resource your company to sell to the DoD is the limitations related to Defense that you probably won’t see in your dealings with other Government agencies or non-Federal markets.

 You may be limited—the solicitation should tell you—to US citizens and US locations.
 This means that the employees, consultants, and subcontractors working on your contract cannot be foreign nationals.
 With export-controlled technology, allowing a foreign national access to the technology is essentially the same as allowing their home country access to it.
 For SBIR and STTR firms especially, hiring graduate students who are foreign nationals may seem like a good way to cut expenses while adding smart employees to your roster.
-You may or may not be asked to identify foreign nationals you plan to work on an export-controlled contract.
+You may or may not be asked to identify foreign nationals you plan to use on an export-controlled contract.
 Failing to identify them to the DoD can be a serious offense.

 This does not mean that there is anything nefarious about your employees, only that access to certain technologies is restricted and they cannot work on those projects.
 Usually they can work on other projects in your company and you can assign restricted projects to US citizens, but you’ll need to hire US citizens with the right skills to support the contract without help from non-US citizens.
 For a deeper dive into this subject, you may want to review an introductory webinar on export controls and DoD Regulations.